sonifydata/twotone.io/_posts/2019-02-26-miami-building-permits.md

 modified: ''
 categories:
 - examples
-excerpt: A data sonification of Building Permits issued by City of Miami from 2014 to present.
+excerpt: Sonification of data from Building Permits issued by the City of Miami from 2014 - Present.
 tags:
 - examples
 - videos